 Doctors can diagnose the presence of abnormal and potentially cancerous cells through a Pap test.
 This involves swabbing your cervix with a device that’s similar to a cotton swab.
 They send this swab to a laboratory to be examined for precancerous or cancerous cells.

 The HPV test is very similar to a Pap test.
 Your doctor collects cells from the cervix in the same manner.
-Laboratory workers will test the cells for the presence of genetic material associated with HPV.
+Laboratory technicians will test the cells for the presence of genetic material associated with HPV.
 This includes DNA or RNA of known HPV strands.

 Women should talk to their doctors about the timing of Pap tests.
 Circumstances exist when you should be tested more often.
 These include women who have a suppressed immune system due to: